badass-data-science/AI/classic-AI/expert-systems/CLIPS/README.md

-The following contains my experiments with using CLIPS to create expert systems:
+The following contains my experiments with using CLIPS to create expert systems.

+The content below is LLM-generated:

 # What Is CLIPS?